danielsbraga/CRISP-DM-Airbnb-Analysis/README.md

 Overview of the main files and directories in the repository:
 - `README.md`: This file.
 - `AirbnbAnalysis.ipynb`: The Jupyter Notebook with the analysis.
+- `requirements.txt`: Required dependencies for main code.
+- `plots/`: Plots made by the main code.
 - `data/`: Directory containing the dataset.

 ## How to Interact with the Project